Chill-project/Documentation/source/installation/installation.rst

    sudo docker run -P --name=chill_db chill/database

 This will download the chill/database image and start a new docker instance with the name `chill_db` and export the postgresql port `5432` on another random local port.

-You can exit from the terminal and check if the docker database is running with the following command:
+The db will start in your terminal.
+In another terminal, you can check if the docker database is running and showing the exposed port with the following command:

 .. code-block:: bash